BASS_RecordStart

 BASS_RECORD_PAUSEStart the recording paused.

 The HIWORD - use MAKELONG(flags,period) - can be used to set the period (in milliseconds) between calls to the callback function.
-The minimum period is 5ms, the maximum is half the BASS_CONFIG_REC_BUFFER setting.
-If the period specified is outside this range, it is automatically capped.
+If the period is higher then half the BASS_CONFIG_REC_BUFFER setting then it is capped to that.
 The default is 100ms.

 userUser instance data to pass to the callback function.